aep-dev/aep.dev/aep/general/0005/aep.md

 ## Enumerate use cases

-The first step in designing an API is understanding precisely what operations you would like your user to perform.
+The first step in designing an API is understanding precisely what operations you would like your user to be able to perform.
 Enumerate these operations, attempting to be as granular as possible.

 For example, if the API is for VM management in a public cloud, the operations